 Ease of Cleaning

-Wading pools (solid plastic with high sides) and home-made wooden cages are possibilities.
-As long as a cage is large enough, escape proof, safe, ventilated and easy to clean, then your imagination is the limit!
+Wading pools (solid plastic with high sides) and home-made wooden cages are other possibilities.
+As long as a cage is large enough, escape-proof, safe, ventilated, and easy to clean, then only your imagination is the limit!